 In the spirit of trying something new, I decided it was high time I tried a wine masterclass, and in line with Covid, decided an at-home experience would be best.

 That was what led me to Misc Wines and their “at-home wine masterclass in a box”.
 What stood out to me was the opportunity to try small samples of different wines in a curated setting – and with some fun sprinkled in.
 What sealed the deal was the game included: an opportunity for me to match each wine to a different set of clues.

 I was most looking forward to trying different types of wines.
-I’ve never been a fan of red wine and didn’t want to buy an entire bottle to experiment with when I could pick up a nice tried-and-tested Sauvignon instead – so I was, as Misc Wines says, looking forward to ‘discovering my palate’.
+Red wine was largely a mystery to me, as I would often head down the white wine section (Sauvignon or Riesling, anyone?) – so I was, as Misc Wines says, looking forward to ‘discovering my palate’.